 School may be out — but we’ve still got some knowledge to share.
-Follow these top 10 graduation party dos and don’ts for throwing a rad grad party, brought to you by Evite in partnership with Moe’s Southwest Grill.
+Follow these top 10 graduation party dos and don’ts for throwing the rad grad party your student deserves.

 - DON’T keep your neighbors in the dark: If you’re expecting a large group of people, let your neighbors next door and across the street know ahead of time about limited street parking and potential noise.

 - DO set the stage: Make a statement as soon as guests walk through the door.
 Set up a special entrance table with your grad pics or other school memorabilia and a well wishes jar or guest book so everyone can jot down some sweet notes and words of advice.
 The table also provides a central location for guests to drop off gifts.

 - DON’T worry about the food: Make it easy on yourself — order catering to satisfy everyone’s tastes, such as a fajita or taco bar, so guests can serve themselves.

 - DO rent or borrow extra chairs and tables: The last thing you need is Aunt Charlotte spilling her Champagne on your rug because she can’t balance her plate while holding a drink.
 Borrow folding tables and chairs from friends or rent them from a party store.

 - DON’T forget the ice: Summer is kicking off and guests will want to celebrate with a cold beverage.
 If you’re short on freezer space, ask a close friend to pick up ice on the way to the party.